jekyll/jekyll/site/_docs/templates.md

   </p>
 </div>

 You can also pass parameters to an include.
-Note that the variable parameter is **not** surrounded with the usual Liquid curly brackets:
+Omit the quotation marks to send a variable's value.
+Liquid curly brackets should not be used here:

 {% highlight ruby %}
 {% raw %}{% include footer.html param="value" variable-param=page.variable %}{% endraw %}